tetratelabs/terraform-provider-checkmate/docs/resources/http_health.md

 - `headers` (Map of String) HTTP Request Headers
 - `insecure_tls` (Boolean) Wether or not to completely skip the TLS CA verification.
 Default false.
 - `interval` (Number) Interval in milliseconds between attemps.
 Default 200
+- `keepers` (Map of String) Arbitrary map of string values that when changed will cause the healthcheck to run again.
 - `method` (String) HTTP Method, defaults to GET
 - `request_body` (String) Optional request body to send on each attempt.
 - `request_timeout` (Number) Timeout for an individual request.
 If exceeded, the attempt will be considered failure and potentially retried.
 Default 1000